pankajminda/FacturaWiki/FacturaReleaseNotes.md

 # Factura Release Notes

+### 19-03-2018
+* Added : New keyword `[SUPPLIER_ITEM_NAME]` added to item row for invoice printing
+* Fixed : On exporting Smartlist to Excel $ sign was being displayed
+* Fixed : Document Expiry Plugin will get activated only when Expiry Date is set for the attachment
+* Fixed : `Project` Master in single user edition was not saving

 ### 17-03-2018
 * Added : In `Stock Item` master Project wise opening stock can be entered.
 Also included in stock item master xml export and import. **Note: Godown or Batch must be `On` for the item for Project allocation.**